Maintenance and Field Replacement

 2. Unpack the supervisor module to be installed.

-4. Lock the supervisor module in place using the tool supplied (Front Panel).
+4. Lock the supervisor module using the tool supplied (Front Panel).

 5. Verify that the module is operating normally (Table 1).